Rutgers Restricted Access

 Historic periods covered include Anglo-Saxon literature, the Middle Ages and the Renaissance, and the 18th, 19th, and 20th centuries.
 The geographical span includes the United States, England, Scotland, Ireland, Australia, Canada, New Zealand, the West Indies, Africa, and South Asia.

 Click on the "Help" link in the upper right corner of any screen.

 For help using these indexes see: How do I find an article on my topic?

-Covers the full chronological span of English and American Literature, from roughly 600 CE to the present.
+Covers the full chronological span of English, American, and Anglophone Literature, from roughly 600 CE to the present.

-Draws on the entire corpus of English and American literature, using accurate reproductions of authoritative printed texts; full publication and pagination details of the print original are given, enabling scholars to cite correctly from these texts as they would from the print originals.
+Draws on the entire corpus of English and American literature, as well as Anglophone literature from around the world, using accurate reproductions of authoritative printed texts.
+Full publication and pagination details of the print original are given, enabling scholars to cite correctly from these texts as they would from the print originals.

 Vendor/electronic presentation provider